-V/Line provides first class seating on selected rail services (see timetable for details), particularly on long distance services.
+V/Line provides first class seating on selected rail services (see timetable for details).
 First class seating is not available on coaches.

 A first class fare must be paid to travel in first class.
-The first class fare is an upgrade fee paid in addition to the normal fare.
-First class upgrades are sold by conductors on board the train, or can be pre-purchased at staffed railway stations, V/Line ticket agents or the MetShop.
+The first class fare is a flat upgrade fee paid in addition to the normal fare.
+First class upgrades are sold by conductors on board the train, or can be pre-purchased at staffed railway stations, V/Line myki agents or the MetShop.